DanielBMarkham/Info-Ops/manuscript/chapter1.md

 Some small teams and large companies take this information and consistently make quality things people want.
 Some small teams and companies take this information and consistently under-perform, creating wonderful reports and presentations, but failing to deliver where it really matters.
 When the bad news finally hits, like the copilot, they're left saying "But what's happening?"

-We live in a world awash in digitized information but we're very bad at knowing what to do with all of it.
+**We live in a world awash in digitized information but we're very bad at knowing what to do with all of it.**

-And I'm not going to tell you.
-It's an unsolved problem and there are tons of management theories and books out there that will do a much better job than I ever could.
+This is an unsolved problem and there are tons of management theories and books out there that will do a much better job than I ever could, so I'm not going to tell you.
 I'm going to tell you how to categorize and manage your information flow so that the people that produce and consume the information get the maximum value for the minimum amount of work.
 Then you can concentrate on your job instead of wondering whether or not you know what's going on around you.

 "Moving information around so you can do your job."
 That's this book.